This article is the first in a series on the evolution of workplace innovation. Next in the series: Five Metrics for Designing Today’s Workspace.

 Our experience in our Chicago office has informed, but has not dictated two other projects, one in Atlanta, and one in Silicon Valley.

 In Atlanta, we designed an open office with an unassigned benching system.
 This setup of shared workspaces was the right solution for them because the majority of the office is highly mobile, often working remotely or at other locations, and intensely collaborative when they are in the office.
 Enclosed one-person phone booths are provided for private phone calls and heads-down work.

 In San Jose, we designed a Silicon Valley office to reflect the tech industry in every aspect of the workplace design.
 Although it’s a tech-rich space, the office was designed to adapt and change quickly with evolving technology.
 We worked to future-proof the space so it can evolve as technology and the work practices evolve.

-Keith leads the Workplace Innovation Advisory practice for Colliers International in the Americas.
-He helps clients create environments that engage employees, drive culture, promote wellness and enable productivity leading to competitive advantage.
+Keith Perske leads the Workplace Consulting practice for Colliers International in the Americas.
+His team helps create environments that engage employees, drive culture, promote wellness and enable productivity leading to competitive advantage.

 Kate North is a senior leader within the Workplace Consulting practice at Colliers International and is a globally recognized thought-leader, speaker and author.
 With over 25 years of experience, Kate believes in “the power of place” and has witnessed “what’s possible” when the workplace is aligned with an organization’s culture and business goals.